 Cancer doctors and researchers at Sylvester discover, develop and deliver more-targeted therapies leading to better outcomes, providing the next generation of cancer clinical care – precision cancer medicine – to each patient.
 Our comprehensive diagnostics coupled with teams of scientific and clinical experts who specialize in just one type of cancer, enable us to better understand each patient’s individual cancer and develop treatments that target the cells and genes driving the cancer’s growth and survival.

 At Sylvester, patients have access to more treatment options and more cancer clinical trials than most hospitals in the southeastern United States.
-To better serve current and future patients, Sylvester has created a network of conveniently located outpatient treatment facilities in Miami, Kendall, Hollywood, Plantation, Deerfield Beach and Coral Springs, and a state-of-the-art new location opening in Coral Gables in late 2016.
+To better serve current and future patients, Sylvester has created a network of conveniently located outpatient treatment facilities in Miami, Kendall, Hollywood, Plantation, Deerfield Beach and Coral Springs, and The Lennar Foundation Medical Center.